stewartcelani/autodesk-construction-cloud-backup/README.md

 --dryrun                    (Default: false) Backup will only create 0 byte placeholder files instead of downloading them, will still create full file structure.

---backupstorotate           (Default: 1) Number of backups to to maintain.
+--backupstorotate           (Default: 1) Number of previous backups to maintain (in addition
+                            to the current backup).
+Minimum 1 is required for incremental backup to work.

 --projectstobackup          Comma separated list of project names OR project ids to backup.
 If none given, all projects will be backed up.